avineets87/ai-case-study/README.md

     * Mistral AI develops open-source foundational models.
 These are an alternative to closed, proprietary AI models like those developed by OpenAI, Google, and Anthropic.
 The company also focuses on developing more efficient and cost-effective models, targeting the “performance-cost frontier.”
 For example, in October 2023 a third-party source estimated that the Mistral 7B model was about 187x cheaper than GPT-4 and 9x cheaper than GPT-3.5.

-    * Mensch stated that the goal behind Mistral AI was “to create a European champion with a global vocation in generative artificial intelligence, based on an open, responsible, and decentralized approach to technology."
+    * Mensch (co-founder & CEO) stated that the goal behind Mistral AI was “to create a European champion with a global vocation in generative artificial intelligence, based on an open, responsible, and decentralized approach to technology."

 * Who is the company's intended customer?
 Is there any information about the market size of this set of customers?
-  *
+    - Mistral's AI models primarily targets businesses and organizations that require advanced AI solutions.
+Their intended customers include:
+    - **Tech Companies**: Firms that need powerful AI models for natural    language processing, machine learning, and other advanced
+   computational tasks.
+	 - **Large Enterprises**: Corporations seeking to integrate AI into their operations for efficiency, automation, and enhanced data analysis.
+      - **Financial Services**: Organizations in the finance sector that use AI for risk assessment, fraud detection, and trading algorithms.
+       - **Healthcare**: Institutions needing AI for diagnostics, patient management, and research.
+       - **Retail**: Companies looking to use AI for customer insights, personalized recommendations, and inventory management.
+       - Some examples of there existing customers are: *Brave, BNP Paribas, Orange*, and *Cloudflare*
+    * The report by MarketsandMarkets predicts that the generative AI market will reach approximately $136.7 billion by 2030.
+The growth is driven by increasing demand for AI applications across various industries, including healthcare, finance, and entertainment.
+Key factors contributing to this expansion include advancements in AI technologies, rising investments, and the need for personalized customer experiences.
+The report highlights major players in the market and notes that North America is expected to dominate, while Asia-Pacific is anticipated to show significant growth.

 * What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)
+    *
 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing&mdash;you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)

 ## Landscape